 - Push in the GFCI "TEST" button.
 The GFCI "RESET" button should pop out indicating the GFCI receptacle has been "tripped" and interrupted 120-volt power.
-Duck in the CECI "DESET" button to mattern 120 suck a super- - Push in the GFCI "RESET" button to restore 120-volt power.
+Delaid CECI "DESET" has been to a short of the short of the - Push in the GFCI "RESET" button to restore 120-volt power.